 You’ve tried everything—the plunger, the hot water flush, the baking soda and vinegar solution—but the water is still standing.
 If your best DIY efforts aren’t making a dent, it’s time to call for backup.
 Continuing to try different methods, especially with harsh chemical drain cleaners, can sometimes damage your pipes and make the problem worse.
 A persistent clog often means the blockage is too severe or too far down the line for standard home tools to handle.
 When you’ve given it your best shot, it’s time to contact a professional who can finish the job.

-You Have Severe or Recurring Backups
+For Severe or Frequent Backups

 A basement drain that backs up every time it rains or every few months is more than just an annoyance—it’s a symptom of an underlying issue.
 Frequent backups suggest a persistent problem like tree roots invading your sewer line, a broken or collapsed pipe, or a significant buildup of grease and debris.
 These are not problems that will fix themselves.
 A professional plumber can perform a camera inspection to diagnose the root cause of the recurring clogs and provide a lasting solution, saving you the stress of dealing with the same mess over and over again.